How Much Does It Cost to Buy an Australian Cattle Dog

 Key Points

-• An Australian Cattle Dog puppy typically costs between $1,500 and $4,000, depending on breeder reputation, lineage, and location.
+• An Australian Cattle Dog puppy typically costs between $1,500 and $4,000, depending on breeder and pedigree.

 • Known for their intelligence, agility, and loyalty, Australian Cattle Dogs make dedicated working partners and family companions.